Reconstructing the metric in group field theory: Simple cosmology example

 Before we can proceed to use the identification $j^{AB} = \ev{\T^{AB}}$ to extract an effective metric from the expressions \eqref{eq:jAB_bg} and \eqref{eq:TAB_bg}, a discussion of signs is in order.
-The signs of the conserved current given in \eqref{jcurrent} are determined by the choice of metric signature; in particular, for a Euclidean metric we would expect the entries of $j^{AB}$ to all be positive.
-The signature of the effective metric is so far just an assumption which has not been derived from the quantum theory.
+Classically, the signs of the conserved current given in \eqref{jcurrent} are determined by the choice of metric signature; in particular, for a Euclidean metric all entries of $j^{AB}$ would be positive.
+The signature of our proposed effective metric, on the other hand, has so far not been fixed by the quantum theory.
 Given that $\sgn{\ev{\T^{aa}_0}} = - \sgn{\mkt}$ and $\sgn{\ev{\T^{00}_0}} = \sgn{\mkt}\sgn{\mb^2 - \ma^2}$, the initial conditions $\ma, \ \mb$ determine whether the effective metric we reconstruct is Euclidean or Lorentzian.
-To fix the signature, one could choose a preferred $\sgn{\mkt}$: identification with the classical discussion of section \ref{sec:current} would require $\sgn{\mkt}=1$.
+To fix the signature convention (i.e., ``East Coast'' or ``West Coast''), one could choose a preferred $\sgn{\mkt}$: identification with the classical discussion of section \ref{sec:current} would require $\sgn{\mkt}=1$.
 However, for $\sgn{\mkt}=-1$ we could also simply identify $j^{AB}$ with $-\ev{\T^{AB}}$, given that the symmetry arguments used to make this identification would be compatible with any constant rescaling, and already our definition (\ref{eq:TGFTdef}) of the energy-momentum tensor could equally well be replaced by a definition with the opposite sign.

-Restricting to the Lorentzian case $\mb^2 > \ma^2$, we then find the following effective expressions for the momentum of the clock field and the scale factor in the case of squeezing modes \eqref{eq:TAB_bg}:
+In order to obtain a Lorentzian metric, we restrict to the case $\mb^2 > \ma^2$ and find the following effective expressions for the momentum of the clock field and the scale factor in the case of squeezing modes \eqref{eq:TAB_bg}:\footnote{In Euclidean signature all entries in \eqref{eq:jAB_bg} would have the same sign, and we would have to restrict to $\ma^2 > \mb^2$ instead; we would then have $\pi_0 = |m||\mb^2 - \ma^2|$ and the identification $\frac{a^4}{\pi_0} = -\ev{\T^{aa}_0}$ would remain unchanged.}

 from which we can calculate an effective Friedmann equation